 - Behind-the-scenes tours of the Library and its collections including the archive room, rare books store, portrait and sculpture exhibits and the conservation studio.

 - First-look and invitation to private viewings of our exhibitions and accompanying talks.
 We run at least 4 exhibitions a year, showcasing items from our extensive heritage collections.
 View these at our First-look events prior to the exhibition opening.
-Recent exhibitions include; The Victorian Botanist, Committed: Madness in 19th Century England and Marcel Proust and the Medicine of the Belle Époque.

 - Exclusive opportunities to view rare books, archives and exhibits not normally on display to the public.
 These include parts of our manuscript collection, letters by leading figures such as Charles Darwin, Edward Jenner and Sigmund Freud, the Diamond Collection – a unique collection of 22 photographs of psychiatric patients by early British psychiatrist and photographer, Hugh Welch Diamond.